karatelabs/karate/README.md

 ### Scenario Outline Enhancements
 Karate has enhanced the Cucumber `Scenario Outline` as follows:
 * __Type Hints__: if the `Examples` column header has a `!` appended, each value will be evaluated as a JavaScript data-type (number, boolean, or even in-line JSON) - else it defaults to string.
-You can optionally use the [`karate.set()`](#karate-setall) API to make all the key-value pairs available as variables in scope, which can greatly simplify [embedded expressions](#embedded-expressions) - especially from a re-use point of view.
+You can optionally use the [`karate.set(json)`](#karate-setall) API to inject all the key-value pairs as variables in scope (in one shot), which can greatly simplify JSON manipulation - especially when you want to re-use JSON files containing [embedded expressions](#embedded-expressions).
 * __Magic Variables__: `__row` gives you the entire row as a JSON object, and `__num` gives you the row index (the first row is `0`).

 These are best explained with [examples](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/outline.feature).
+You can choose between the string-concatenation `<foo>` placeholder style or refer to `__row.foo` in JSON-friendly [expressions](#karate-expressions).

-Note that even the scenario name can accept placeholders which is very useful in reports:
+Note that even the scenario name can accept placeholders - which is very useful in reports.

 ```cucumber
 Scenario Outline: name is <name> and age is <age>